ShubhamSakhareGEM/Transaction-Reconciler/README.md

 - A lightweight React UI to upload files and view the reconciliation results.
 - Deployable with Docker, backed by PostgreSQL, and hosted as a free demo (Render + Vercel).

 Why it matters: reconciliation is a recurring real-world problem in banking and payments.
-This demo compresses the key engineering parts — ingestion, matching logic, persistence, reporting, and deployability — into a single, interview-friendly repository.
+This demo compresses the key engineering parts, ingestion, matching logic, persistence, reporting, and deployability, into a single, interview-friendly repository.

 ---